|Department of Public Safety|

 Follow us on Twitter @Brown_DPS!

-The DPS Communication and Information Center is open and staffed 24 hours a day.
+The DPS Communication Control, located at 115 Waterman Street, is staffed 24 hours a day.
 Department headquarters is located at 75 Charlesfield Street.
 Police and Public Safety Officers patrol the campus 24 hours a day, seven days a week in patrol vehicles, on bicycles, and on foot for your safety.
 Please do not hesitate to approach an officer if you are lost or need assistance.

 DPS provides the following services for students